nasimbio/bioinfo-blog/content/post/2025-11-21-bulk-rna-seq-normalization-methods/index.md

 4. Sequencing depth differences

 Because of this, the observed library size in a single cell is **not** a reliable measure of true RNA content.
-TPM (and similar methods) wrongly force every cell to have the same total expression, which:

-• removes true biological differences.
+TPM (and similar methods) wrongly force every cell to have the same total expression, which: removes true biological differences, amplifies technical noise and distorts downstream analyses (clustering, trajectories, DE).
-• amplifies technical noise.
-• distorts downstream analyses (clustering, trajectories, DE).

 ---